+(a) Places in which the week's work is performed in 51⁄2 days-

+Time worked in excess of 8 hours on any one day, Monday to Friday (inclusive)

+Time worked in excess of 4 hours on Saturday

-- (a) Places in which the week's work is performed in 51⁄2 days- Time worked in excess of 8 hours on any one day, Monday to Friday (inclusive) Time worked in excess of 4 hours on Saturday Time worked in excess of 4 hours on Saturday Time worked in excess of 8 hours 48 minutes on any one day, Monday to Friday (inclusive) Time and a half.
+(b) Places in which the week's work is performed in 5 days-

+Time worked in excess of 8 hours 48 minutes on any one day, Monday to Friday (inclusive)

+Time and a half.

-- (c) Any time worked in excess of 44 hours in any week Time and a half.
-(5) TEA MONEY.-An allowance of Is.
-6d. for tea money shall be paid to all employees when work extends for more than two hours beyond the usual time of ending work. - (6) ALLOWANCES.-Employees who are required to wear, when at work, overalls, the laundering of which is not paid for by the employer, shall be paid the following allowance in addition to their ordinary weekly wage :-
+Time and a half.

+- (5) Tea Money.-An allowance of 1s.
+6d. for tea money shall be paid to all employees when work extends for more than two hours beyond the usual time of ending work. - (6) ALLOWANCES.
+Employees who are required to wear, when at work, overalls, the laundering of which is not paid for by the employer, shall be paid the following allowance in addition to their ordinary weekly wage:-
-Males aged 19 years and over Males under 19 years 2s. per week extra.

 ..
+2s. per week extra.

+..
 1s.
 6d. per week extra.

 ..
-2s. per week extra.
-All females .. ٠. ٠.
+2s. per week extra. ٠.

-- (7) TIME BOOK OR OTHER RECORD.-The correct times of beginning and ending work shall be recorded daily in a book, time card, or by mechanical means to be furnished by the employer; such record to be open for inspection by the permanent Secretary-Treasurer of the Victorian Branch of the Biscuit Makers' Union of Australia. - (8) Meal Time.-A meal period of not less than 30 minutes and not more than one hour shall be allowed after a period of five hours' continuous work.
-Such meal period shall not be calculated as time worked. - (9) Provid Day.-The second Monday in March, 1942, shall be a holiday for Union Picnic Day. - - (i) All employees working on night work between the hours of 9 p.m. and 6.30 a.m. shall receive the rate of 2s. per night additional to the usual wage rate. (ii) No female of any age shall be employed between the hours of 9 p.m. and 6.30 a.m. - (11) SHIFT WORK.-Each employee engaged on shift work shall have a break of 10 hours between shifts. - (12) SUNDAY WORK.-For all work done on Sunday, double time shall be paid with a minimum of 10s - (13) PAYMENT FOR HOLIDAYS.-Employees shall be granted the following holidays without deduction of pay:-New Year's Day, Australia Day (26th January), Good Friday, Easter Monday, Anzac Day, Labour Day, King's Birthday, Melbourne Cup Day, Christmas Day, and Boxing Day; or any other day substituted for the above days by Act of Parliament or Proclamation.
+- (7) TIME BOOK OR OTHER RECORD.-The correct times of beginning and ending work shall be recorded daily in a book, time card, or by mechanical means to be furnished by the employer; such record to be open for inspection by the permanent Secretary-Treasurer of the Victorian Branch of the Biscuit Makers' Union of Australia. - (8) MEAL TIME.-A meal period of not less than 30 minutes and not more than one hour shall be allowed after a period of five hours' continuous work.
+Such meal period shall not be calculated as time worked. - (9) PIONIC DAY.-The second Monday in March, 1942, shall be a holiday for Union Picnic Day. - (10) NIGHT WORK- - (i) All employees working on night work between the hours of 9 p.m. and 6.30 a.m. shall receive the rate of 2s. per night additional to the usual wage rate. (ii) No female of any age shall be employed between the hours of 9 p.m. and 6.30 a.m. - (11) SHIFT WORK .-- Each employee engaged on shift work shall have a break of 10 hours between shifts. - (12) SUNDAY WORK .- For all work done on Sunday, double time shall be paid with a minimum of 10s. - (13) PAYMENT FOR HOLIDAYS.-Employees shall be granted the following holidays without deduction of pay:-New Year's Day, Australia Day (26th January), Good Friday, Easter Monday, Anzac Day, Labour Day, King's Birthday, Melbourne Cup Day, Christmas Day, and Boxing Day; or any other day substituted for the above days by Act of Parliament or Proclamation.

-Double time shall be the rate for all work done on Sunday, New Year's Day, Australia Day (26th January), Good Friday, Easter Monday, Labour Day, King's Birtbday, Melbourne Cup Cay, Christmas Day, and Boxing Day, but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays, the special rate shall only be payable for work done on the day so substituted.
+Double time shall be the rate for all work done on Sunday, New Year's Day, Australia Day (26th January), Good Friday, Easter Monday, Labour Day, King's Birthday, Melbourne Cup Cay, Christmas Day, and Boxing Day, but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays, the special rate shall only be payable for work done on the day so substituted.